St Saviour's, Pimlico: Building

 The foundation stone was laid on 16 June 1863 and the church was consecrated on 16 July 1864.
 At 170 feet (51.8m) high, the spire was at the time one of the tallest in London.
 At that time, the church interior looked rather bare.
 There were two long galleries extending from the chancel to the west end and there was no screen or pulpit, just a small brass lectern.

 In 1871, the present organ by Hill & Son was installed.
 In 1882, there was a major restoration called by a former churchwarden "the beautifying of the church": the galleries were removed, the arcade work was added to the sanctuary and the East window filled with stained glass.
 This work was made possible by the generosity of the parishioners (the sum of £1,500 being collected) and the supervision of the work by Romaine Walker himself.
 Further stained glass windows were completed after 1882 and pictures added.

 Sanctuary

 The reredos depicts the Last Supper and was designed by Romaine Walker, the son of the first Vicar, 1882, and carved by Thomas Earp.
-The East window, also designed by Romaine Walker, shows Christ in Majesty; by Clayton Bell (c.
+The East window, also designed by Romaine Walker, shows Christ in Majesty; by Clayton and Bell (c.
 1880).
 The oak rood screen was added in 1911.